 I also love the red rice you get in most Mexican restaurants.
 The only problem is I haven’t been able to find a recipe for that type of rice that I really like.
 I usually end up going to our local neighborhood Mexican restaurant and buying rice to go with what I am fixing for dinner.

 Recently, my friend Sherra’s twin girls graduated from high school.
 They had a taco bar for their graduation party and Sherra told me about her friend Ann’s Mexican rice recipe she was making.
 One taste and I knew I had to ask for the recipe!

 We had fabulous fajitas for dinner last night so I tried out the rice recipe.

-I commented at the dinner table that I thought it tasted just as good as the rice we get from our favorite Mexican restaurant – one of the kids said “It’s better!!”
+I commented at the dinner table that I thought it tasted just as good as the rice we get from our favorite Mexican restaurant.
+And one of the kids said “It’s better!!”
 One of the tricks is to brown the rice in some oil before adding in the liquid.